1995 AFC Championship Game: Game summary

 On the Steelers opening drive, Neil O'Donnell's first pass of the game was tipped by defensive tackle Tony Siragusa and intercepted by Jeff Herrod, who returned it to the Pittsburgh 24-yard line.
-But the Colts drive was halted when Ray Seals tackled running back Lamont Warren for a loss on third down and one.
+The Colts' drive was halted when Ray Seals tackled running back Lamont Warren for a loss on third down and one.
 On the next play, Cary Blanchard hit the right upright on his 34-yard field goal, but it still bounced in and the Colts took a 3–0 lead.
 After each team punted, Pittsburgh's Norm Johnson kicked a field goal to even the game with under two minutes remaining in the first quarter.
 The field goal occurred after Kordell Stewart dropped a pass in the end zone.
 Replays showed Colts safety Jason Belser made contact with Stewart just before the ball arrived, but no penalty flag was thrown.

 In the second quarter, a 30-yard reception by Colts receiver Sean Dawkins set up Blanchard's second field goal.
 But later on, Pittsburgh drove 80 yards in 17 plays, featuring three third down conversion runs by Kordell Stewart, and scored on O'Donnell's 5-yard third and goal touchdown pass to Stewart with 13 seconds left in the half, making the score 10–6.
 Replays showed Stewart had put half a foot out of bounds before making the catch, which would have made him an ineligible receiver, but the penalty was not called.
-As it was during the seven-year period when the NFL didn't implement instant replay, the play could not be challenged and reversed.
+As it was during the seven-year period when the NFL did not implement instant replay, the play could not be challenged and reversed.

 On Indianapolis' first drive of the second half, they drove 61 yards in nine plays, featuring a 29-yard completion from Jim Harbaugh to tight end Ken Dilger.
 Blanchard finished the drive with his third field goal to cut their deficit to 10–9.
 Then after forcing a three and punt, Indy drove 35 yards in nine plays to set up another field goal try, which would have put the Colts up 12–10.
 But this time Blanchard's 47-yard attempt sailed wide right.
 Taking over on their own 37, Pittsburgh mounted a drive in Colts territory where Johnson's 37-yard field goal put them back up by four points, at 13–9.